-Kelley also conducts interviews with a number of the performers in the movie, including lead Samantha Mathis (playing Dagny Taggart).
-Filming and editing the interviews is co-screenwriter Duncan Scott, who also worked on the We The Living
+Kelley also conducted interviews with a number of the performers in the movie, including lead Samantha Mathis (playing Dagny Taggart).
+Filming and editing the interviews was co-screenwriter Duncan Scott, who also worked on the We The Living

 movie and The Objectivist History Project

 , a series of high-quality interviews with prominent figures in Objectivism

 .
 The Atlas Shrugged